elasticpath/elasticpath-dev/docs/commerce-manager/promotions-builder/creating-a-promotion-in-promotions-builder.md

     You can add multiple conditions according to your business requirements.
 1. Add exclusions:

-    To exclude items from the cart total, select **Add an exclusion** and do the following:
+    To exclude items from the cart total, either select **copy exclusions from actions** or select **Add an exclusion** and do the following:
     - **product**: Either enter the values directly or select **view list**.
 In the **Select Product** window, either choose a product from the list or enter a custom SKU in the **Add Custom SKU** field.
 For instructions on searching for products in the **Select Product** window, see [Searching for Products](#searching-for-products).
     - **node/hierarchy (category)**: Either enter the unique identifiers directly or select **view list**, then select the checkboxes for the desired nodes/hierarchies(categories).
     - **attribute**: Choose the template from the list, select the attribute, and then set the value for the selected attribute.